Why are endorsements in insurance necessary?

 - When you realize your business risks have changed (as long as your policy is still active).

 Remember: Your insurance company has a vested interest in serving you well.
-It will gladly adjust your policy to make it more suitable for your business.
-Just express your wishes, and the company will see if an endorsement is possible.
+It will gladly adjust your policy to make it more suitable for your business if possible.
+Just express your wishes, and the company will see if an endorsement is available.

 Learn more about making changes to your policy.